Quick tour of the VSCode Lightrun plugin¶

 Selecting any of the three view tabs exposes additional menus and options, respectively for managing Agents, Tags, and Snapshots.

-Clicking the Agent Options menu icon displays the AGENT OPTIONS menu.
+Click the menu icon to display the AGENT OPTIONS menu.

 The following table summarizes the information displayed in the Agent details window.